sree-revoori/C-Text-Editor/README.md

 # C-Text-Editor

-This is a Text Editor written in C used to edit and compiler C and C++.
+This is a Text Editor written in C used to edit and compile C and C++.